-The personal-luxury car niche, pioneered by Ford in 1958, had become a viable market in the early Sixties.
-After 200,000 four-seat Thunderbirds had sold, GM's first response was the 1961 Oldsmobile Starfire, followed by the Pontiac Grand Prix a year later.
+The personal-luxury car niche, pioneered by Ford in 1958, had become a viable market in the early sixties.
+After 200,000 four-seat Thunderbirds had sold, GM's first response was the 1961 Olds Starfire, followed by the Pontiac Grand Prix a year later.
 In late 1962, Buick unveiled the Riviera, a beautiful two-door sport-coupe that could out-corner, out-brake, and out-accelerate the T-bird.
 But it couldn't outsell it.

 Bill Mitchell succeeded Harley Earl as General Motors Vice President of Styling in December 1958.
 One of his first challenges was to produce a car to compete head-to-head with the Ford Thunderbird.
 It was to be comfortable, powerful, and have styling so unique that anyone could tell what it was.
 That last assignment went to Ned Nickles, who had designed many previous models for GM, including Buick's first pillar-less hardtop, the 1949 Roadmaster Riviera.

 In a year's time, a two-door, four-passenger concept car became a full-size clay model.
 Code-named XP-715, the project was given the green light for production, but there was still the issue of who would build it.
 Cadillac and Chevrolet were both doing well and didn't need another new model, so the XP-715 was offered to the three other GM divisions.
 Buick got the nod, naming the new car after their 1949 Roadmaster hardtop, the Riviera.